broadinstitute/carpenter-singh-lab-standards/01-lab-notebook.md

   Use [`.pre-commit-config.yaml`](.pre-commit-config.yaml) as the starting point Run `pre-commit run --all-files` locally
   Install precommit CI on your repo <https://pre-commit.ci/>
+- Use [ruff](https://github.com/charliermarsh/ruff) to enforce code style At present, we use the default settings, so `.ruff.toml` is not required, but we have included and empty config for completeness (and `.pre-commit-config.yaml` requires it)

 ## Addressing Pitfalls